 "Do I need control arms?

 "You have 8 control arms that are not adjustable.
-Adjustable CA's correct axle angles (pinion/caster)and wheel base.
-Adding height the axle rotates up and towards center.
+Adjustable CA's correct axle angles (pinion/caster and wheel base) Adding height the axles rotates up and in towards center.

-Aftermarket control arms typically have better joints for less bind and clearance for bigger tires.
+Aftermarket control arms typically have better joints for less bind and clearanced for bigger tires.
 Longer control arms will also help the axle not steer itself as the axle articulates.
 If you look at any pic with a jeep flexing w/ stock CA's.
 The drooped side will pull in towards the pitch seem.
-Long arms fix this totally but short arms will help a bit.

 steering wheel jerks left/right over bumps:

 This is known as bumpsteer.
 Bumpsteer is caused when the track bar and drag link angles are too steep, lengths, and geometry are off.
-As you go over a bump with one tire, the jeep jerks and sometimes steers itself.
-Bumpy roads can be scary with a good case of bumpsteer. this really is not a issue until up around 4", but the fix is a steering correction kit
+As you go over a bump with one tire, the jeep jerks and sometimes will steer itself.
+Bumpy roads can be scary with a good case of bumpsteer.
+Bumpsteer is really is not a issue until up around 4", but the fix is a steering correction kit

 Raising the track bar & flipping the drag link is the ideal way to fix bumpsteer at higher lift heights -returning the geometry back to normal.
 Some kits do this similar using a drop pitman arm.
 I do not recommend using a DPA, it actually puts more stress the steering box. lowering the track bar reduces front roll center. one of the other benefits of a raised TB bracket is roll center correction.